roachhd/notepad/_posts/2014-11-13-package-dependencies-done-right.md

 layout: post
 title: Package Dependencies Done Right
 category: Reference
-tags: [tech, geek, dev, tips, quick ref]
+tags: [tech, geek, dev, tips, dependencies]
 share: true
-comments: false
+comments: true
 ---
 "Best practices" is a term that is often misused and thus can be ambiguous in this context.
 For such reasons, it is important to make clear the goals behind this particular versioning scheme: